 Before, I was seeing all the different religions and spiritual teachings as separate, different, even opposites.
 Now I see how they all point to the exact same thing.
 I can see the core truth behind the symbols they each use, as if the veil that separated them has been lifted.

-Now I understand the words of Jesus and why he had to speak in metaphors so that the people of his time could even start grasping the reality or truth of what can’t be seen.
+Now I understand the words of messiahs such as Jesus and why they had to speak in metaphors so that the people of their time could even start grasping the reality or truth of what can’t be seen.
 The Buddhists and the Sufis make sense.
 The Hindu statues of Shiva, Shakti, Durga and Kali make full sense.
 I can feel their energy in my body and in my psyche, and I understand the symbolic meaning behind each representation.
 It’s not just some intellectual concept.
 It feels right.
 It feels true.
 It feels meaningful.
 Many soul-searchers have grasped this reality over the past centuries, and it’s now our turn to awaken to a much deeper and richer world.
 It’s what Jesus Christ calls “the good news” or “the revelation”.
 At least this is my own interpretation.
 My revelation happened on January 8th, 2019.
 Life is so exciting once you grasp that deep understanding.

 So here it is…